 Other Product Information

 Everyone worries or gets scared sometimes.
 But if you feel extremely worried or afraid much of the time, or if you repeatedly feel panicky, you may have an anxiety disorder.
 Anxiety disorders — which include panic attacks, post-traumatic stress disorder, and obsessive-compulsive disorder — are among the most common mental illnesses, affecting roughly 40 million American adults each year.
 Thankfully, there are numerous therapies to help control anxiety and stress disorders.
 This report provides up-to-date information on these treatments, including medications, exposure therapy, cognitive behavioral therapy, hypnosis, meditation, and exercise.
 It also includes information on the many types of anxiety and stress disorders, their symptoms, causes, and getting a proper diagnosis, as well as advice on making treatment work for you.

-Prepared by the editors of Harvard Health Publishing in conjunction with Theodore Murray, MD, Instructor in Psychiatry, Harvard Medical School, Cambridge Health Alliance.
+Prepared by the editors of Harvard Health Publishing in conjunction with Stephanie Collier, MD, MPH, Director of Education, Center of Excellence in Geriatric Psychiatry, McLean Hospital and Instructor in Psychiatry, Harvard Medical School.
 52 pages.
-(2018)
+(2021)

 - What are anxiety disorders?

 - Panic attack

 - Generalized anxiety disorder